hexian000/kcptun-libev/README.md

 ## Security

 kcptun-libev can optionally encrypt KCP packets with a password/preshared key.
-With encryption enabled, the integrity and privacy is guaranteed.
+With encryption enabled, security and privacy is guaranteed.
 It uses the [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) method provided by [libsodium](https://doc.libsodium.org/).

 If the encryption is not enabled or not even compiled, no packet overhead is consumed.
+Therefore, please note that exposing an unencrypted instance on the public networks is considered insecure.

 In practice, I strongly suggest user to use "--genpsk" command-line argument to generate a strong random preshared key instead of using a simple password.